Borsteler Bogen 27B

 4.1.
 We process master data (e.g. names and addresses and contact data of users), contract data (e.g. services used, names of contact persons, payment information) in order to fulfil our contractual obligations and to provide our services in accordance with Art.
 6 (1) lit b.
 GDPR.
 We use the Paypal Plus service to process payment transactions by credit card and direct debit: In the ordering process, you select credit card or direct debit and enter your data as usual.
 The payment process runs via PayPal, even if you do not have an account with PayPal.

 4.2.
 Users can optionally create a user account in which they can view in particular their orders.
 During the registration, the users will be prompted to enter the necessary mandatory data.
+You can always correct or delete your data, including your user account, in the customer area.
+We may also process the data you provide in order to inform you about other interesting products from o ur portfolio or to send you e-mails with technical information.
+To prevent unauthorised access by third parties to your personal data, in particular financial data, the ordering process is encrypted using TLS technology.
 The user accounts are not public and cannot be indexed by search engines.
 When users have terminated their user account, their data are deleted with respect to the user account unless their retention is required in accordance with commercial and tax law pursuant to Art.
 6 (1) lit. c GDPR.
 When terminating their user account, it is the responsibility of the users to save their data before the end of the contract.
 We are entitled to irretrievably delete all data saved on the user during the period of the contract.

 4.3.
 During the registration, on renewed login and when using our online services, the IP address and the time of the respective user action will be stored.
 Storage is performed on the basis of our legitimate interests and those of the users in protecting the data against misuse and other unauthorised use.
 These data are not passed on to third parties unless this is necessary in order to pursue our claims or there is a legal obligation to do so in accordance with Art.
 6 (1) lit. c GDPR.